 Why Exercise Works

-Where This Evidence Comes From
+Where This Evidence Comes From?

 • Carefully designed clinical studies